libriscv/libriscv/README.md

 - [Secure speculation-safe sandbox](SECURITY.md)
 - Low attack surface, only 20k LOC
 - Platform-independent and super-easy to embed
-	- Supports all architectures and all platforms, with binary translation
+	- Supports all architectures and all platforms, C++17 or later
-	- Yes, that includes all consoles, all Mobile platforms etc. With embeddable binary translation.
-	- Requires only C++17 or later
 - Just-in-time compilation for development usage
 	- [libtcc](#embedded-libtcc) can be used to instantly improve emulation of RISC-V programs
 - High-performance binary translation on end-user systems through DLLs (eg. Windows)